rshaju/CompBioProject/README.md

 ##Instructions

-To run Automatic Cell Enumerator you will need
+###To run Automatic Cell Enumerator you will need

-Software Requirements:
+####Software Requirements:
 - Mac OS or Windows 7,8, or 10
 - Python 2.7
     - numpy package
 - ImageJ Fiji Distribution
     - Analyize Particles Extention

-Scripts:
+####Scripts:
 - Automatic Cell Enumerator.py

-Inputs for ImageJ:
+####Inputs for ImageJ:
 - .oib formated image stack containing

-Inputs for Automatic Cell Enumerator
+####Inputs for Automatic Cell Enumerator
 - Crosssection Cell Count Table from Analyze Particles file (Ztable)
 - Cell Coordinate Table from Analyze Particles file (Rtable)

-To Product Rtable and Ztable in ImageJ:
+###To Produce Rtable and Ztable in ImageJ:

 1. Open .oib file containing cells in ImageJ
-    2. If the hyper stack has multiple channels split the channels -Image -> Color -> Split Channels
+2. If the hyper stack has multiple channels split the channels
-    3.
+    - Image -> Color -> Split Channels
+3. Convert Image to 8-bit format
+    - Image -> Type -> 8-bit
+4. Adjust threshold for the Image to highlight the cells to be counted.
+All cells that are to be counted should be highlighted red by default
+    - Image -> Adjust -> Threshold
+5. Click Set and Confirm Threshold selection